Deep-sea mines from a research perspective

 We launch the digital festival at CPH:DOX with a live-streamed panel from the National Museum about deep-sea ecosystems, the impact of deep-sea mining on the climate and the potential role of minerals in the green transition.

-Join us for the last screening of this year’s SCIENCE:CINEMA at the National Museum, when we simultaneously launch this year’s digital festival.
-After the screening of ‘How Deep is Your Love’, we invite you to a conversation with, among others, deep-sea guide Julia M. Otte about the fascinating ecosystems of the deep sea and the unique deep-sea nodules.
-The conversation also touches on the increasing interest in deep-sea mining and how it affects the hidden world beneath the ocean’s surface.
-The researchers discuss both the devastating consequences of mining and the conflicting views that see minerals as a potential solution to the green transition.
-The panel debate will be livestreamed nationwide, and afterwards we invite everyone to a free drink in the National Museum’s beautiful foyer to celebrate that audiences from all over the country can now follow CPH:DOX online.
+Join us for the final screening of this year’s SCIENCE:CINEMA at the National Museum, where we will also launch this year’s digital festival.
+After the screening of ‘How Deep is Your Loveø, we invite you to a conversation with deep-sea researcher Julia M. Otte, marine archaeologist Andreas Kallmeyer Bloch, and PhD fellow in environmental anthropology Fine Brendtner about the fascinating ecosystems of the deep sea and the unique deep-sea knolls.
+The discussion will also cover the growing interest in deep-sea mining and how it affects the hidden world beneath the ocean’s surface.
+The researchers will talk about both the destructive consequences of extraction and the conflicting viewpoints that see the minerals as a potential solution to the green transition.

 Language: English